4xMSAA/csv-distance-tally/README.md

 # CSV Distance Tally

-Yet another school project, sums up the kilometres, giving you the total distance on that date.
+Yet another school project, calculates the change in degrees to get distance travelled

 ## Building and distributing